ReConstructing a Jigsaw Puzzle - Smashed by Continents Over Millions Of YEars

 Plunge of Folds (F1)

-The plunge of the folds was also measured in the field, and this shows a very close resemblance to the the calculated fold plunge from the bedding planes (right figure), This data shows a very tight cluster that is in the expected position based on the S0 surfaces.
+The plunge of the folds was also measured in the field, and this shows a very close resemblance to the calculated fold plunge from the bedding planes (figure to the right) This data shows a very tight cluster that is in the expected position based on the S0 surfaces.
 One of the interesting features is a small cluster of points plunging to the southeast that is normal to the main cluster of points. |

 Top of Vein (V1)